The following are the spouse visa UK requirements in 2023:

 You must submit a ‘valid application’

-- Complete the required sections of the 2021 spouse visa UK application form
+- Complete the required sections of the 2023 spouse visa UK application form;

-- Provide biometric information when asked (these are fingerprints, photo and signature that are taken at the visa centre appointment)
+- Provide biometric information when asked (these are fingerprints, photos and signatures that are taken at the visa centre appointment);

-- Provide a letter of consent from parent(s) or legal guardian(s) (in certain situations where a child is applying)
+- Provide a letter of consent from the parent(s) or legal guardian(s) (in certain situations where a child is applying).

 A note to those applying for a spouse visa from inside the UK

-For those who are applying to extend their stay in the UK, knowing the valid application requirements is particularly important as not submitting a valid application can result in the applicant overstaying their visa.
+If you are applying to extend the applicant’s stay in the UK, the valid application requirements are particularly important as not submitting a valid application can result in the applicant overstaying their visa.

-Section 3C extensions are relevant for those applying to extend their current UK visa.
+We will now discuss Section 3C extensions as it is relevant to those applying to extend their current UK visa.

 “What are Section 3C extensions?”

-A common worry for in-country applicants is that their visa will expire if the Home Office take too long to decide an application.
+A common concern for partners who are applying from inside the UK is that the applicant’s visa will expire if the Home Office take too long to decide the application.

-However, the effect of a Section 3C extension is that as long as you:
+The effect of a Section 3C extension, however, is that as long as you:

-- Submit the spouse visa UK application form before the current UK visa expires; AND
+- Submit the spouse visa UK application form (by paying the fees on the online application form website) before the current UK visa expires; AND

 - Submit a valid application…

-… you are legally entitled to remain in the UK under the conditions of your existing visa while your application to remain is being decided, or until your application is withdrawn.
+… the applicant is legally entitled to remain in the UK under the conditions of their existing visa while their application is being decided (or until their application is withdrawn).

 - You are applying from inside the UK;